 “That course covers individuals in crisis, symptoms and de-escalation strategies that may be used for individuals in crisis.
 So, it’s a scenario-based training,” Yang said.

 The prosecution then asked if officers could change their strategy as a situation unfolded, giving the example of a medical issue arising while attempting to arrest someone.

 “If somebody’s in need of medical attention, then we give them medical attention,” Yang said.

-The court also heard from Lt.
-Johnny Mercil, a use of force instructor, who said the restraint Chauvin used on Floyd isn’t something taught by the department.
+The court also heard from Lieutenant Johnny Mercil, a use-of-force instructor, who said the restraint Chauvin used on Floyd isn’t something taught by the department.

 “Knee on the neck would be something that does happen in use of force that isn’t unauthorized,” Mercil said.